1939 and 1940 Recordings of

 On December 8, 1940, Stokowski and the Philadelphia Orchestra returned to the Academy of Music for recording, beginning with a Bach-Stokowski transcription.
 It was 'Es ist Vollbracht !', aria number 58 (or movement 30) from Bach's St. John's Passion BWV 245, in a Stokowski orchestration.
 Stokowski and the Philadelphia Orchestra had previously recorded this transcription on 22 October 1934, Victor 8764.
 Bach's original score was for a (boy) Alto singer, accompanied by viola da gamba, plus two violins, a viola, and continuo, of course far less than the full strings and winds used by Stokowski.
 This original text can be heard in a wonderful 1950 performance by Peter Schreier, then only 14, and before his successful professional career, with Anton Spieler, cello and Hans Otto, organ continuo and conductor Rudolf Mauersberger.

 Peter Schreier - boy alto

 Click on the link below to hear the beauty of Bach's music which inspired Stokowski's arrangement and orchestration.

-Soloists in this recording were Saul Caston trumpet in the allegro, and John Minsker English horn, and Ferdinand del Negro, bassoon.
+Soloists in this recording were Saul Caston trumpet in the allegro, and John Minsker English horn, and Ferdinand del Negro bassoon in the contemplative aria.